Quick Summary

 Common Services When Outsourcing Payroll

-While offerings vary by provider, outsourced payroll services typically include a combination of core processing, compliance support, and reporting functions designed to reduce administrative workload and risk:
+Outsourced payroll services vary by provider.
+They usually include core processing, compliance support, and reporting functions.
+This setup helps reduce administrative workload and risk.

 - Payroll processing and wage calculations, including regular, overtime, and supplemental pay